hyosung11/Launch-School/Courses/journal.md

 14:51 I had three study sessions today.
 Time to get Omi from school.

 16:40 Working on edabit problems.
 I like them better than Codewars.
 They seem to be better written and with better test cases.

+## 20220129 토요일

+10:35 Upon Sohee's concern, I dropped out of the soccer game this morning because of the winter storm conditions ... blowing snow.
+I practiced `superReducedString` over and over to get it clear in my head.
+Just because the problem description says to take two chars at a time that doesn't mean that's how the problem can be solved.
+I hope I have offers from ChurnZero and Greenshades Software to make a choice.
+If all things are equal with compensation, I think I'm leaning towards the Implementation Specialist role at ChurnZero because I think it will be more technical and I want to become a master of tech!